Invited Session Program

 Proposed Speakers & Discussant

-Mingyao Li, University of Pennsylvania (USA)
+Wenjing Ma, University of Michigan (USA)

 • Analysis of immune cell spatial clustering using functional data models

-Yun Li, The University of North Carolina at Chapel Hill (USA)
+Jiawen Chen, The University of North Carolina at Chapel Hill (USA)

 --